patrickjahns/esp_rgbww_firmware/README.md

-## Important Information
+# Important Information
-The Firmware is a work in progress and the current arduino sketch is just to test/demo the basic functions while providing a common starting point for joined development.
-Most of the ideas have been summarized from a discussion at the [FHEM Forum (German)](http://forum.fhem.de/index.php/topic,34464.0.html)

-The current functionality is:
+__The Firmware in this repository is deprecated.__

+During development I experienced the PWM implementation of the Arduino ESP framework as not reliable (see [#836] (https://github.com/esp8266/Arduino/issues/836)).
+It was not possible to use the underlying "HardwarePWM" provided be the espressif SDK (See [#1654](https://github.com/esp8266/Arduino/issues/1654)).

+The development of a firmware for the RGBWW Controller board will be continued using the [SMING](https://github.com/SmingHub/Sming) ) framework.
+Once a preliminary version is available I will updated this README and link to the superseeding GITHUB repository.

+Until then the README summarizes ideas collected from [FHEM Forum (German)](http://forum.fhem.de/index.php/topic,34464.0.html)

+The already existing Arduino Sketch provides limited functionality:
 - Create Wifi Accesspoint (SSID: rgbww-chipd) if no configuration for Wifi or the ESP cant connect to the last know network
 - OTA via webinterface (access via http://rgbww-chipid.local/update) - rgbww-chipd can be obtained by writing down the SSID of the accesspoint
 - Set the LED channels via RGBW or HSV values